vivekpandian08/Real-Time-Credit-Card-Fraud-Detection/README.md

 To take a deep look at how we built up this workflow, please check out **User Guide.md**

-To take a quick look at our project, please check out **handout.pdf**

 ## Details in our workflow
 On a high level, We fit a classification model with historical fraud data and deployed it to a service endpoint.
 When the streaming data comes in, such endpoint will be invoked and make real time prediction.
 A notification would be sent out if an anomaly is detected by the algorithm.
 At the end of each day, a summary dashboard would be automatically updated to reflect the recent pattern of anomal activities, providing insights to stackholder.